 The Fijian culture and way of life is something we all should strive for.
 Relaxation, kindness, and respect are a few things the people of Fiji seem to completely, and wholeheartedly have mastered.
 They’re very kind, caring and happy, all whilst holding on to their rich and exciting culture.

-We waited for our Malolocat transfer for almost an hour, asking numerous staff members who all gave indefinite – but very calm – answers about locations and times of departure.
-Until some random lady (who didn’t even work in the airport) thankfully knew what was going on and pushed us in the right direction.
-One hour and 10 people down.
-But we finally found our way!
+We waited for our Malolocat transfer for almost an hour, asking numerous staff members who all gave indefinite ⏤ but very calm ⏤ answers about locations and times of departure.
+Until a very lovely lady (who didn’t even work in the airport) thankfully knew what was going on and pushed us in the right direction.
+One hour and 10 people down, but we finally found our way!

 A lot of the food in resorts and tourist areas are very westernized.
 Although, there will always be small tastes of traditional meals available, no matter your location.